Download eBooks & Wiring Diagrams (FREE)

 1.3 - Fixed Tanks

 If you require lots of fresh water (5+ gallons/day), a fixed water tank is what you should be using.
-Fixed tanks can be installed either inside or outside the camper van and can range in size between 10-65 gallons.
+Fixed tanks can be installed inside or outside the camper van and can range in size between 10-65 gallons.

 We recommend the ‘spouted’ RV tanks from Class A Customs.
 The unique spouted design simplifies the installation process, which we detail further below.